pycontribs/pyrax/docs/cloud_servers.md

     cs = pyrax.cloudservers
     print cs.servers.list()

-If you already have Cloud Servers, you will get back a list of `Server` objects.
+If you already have Cloud Servers, you get back a list of `Server` objects.
 But if you are just getting started with the Rackspace Cloud, and you got back an empty list, creating a new cloud server would be a good first step.

 To do that, you'll need to specify the operating system image to use for your new server, as well as the flavor. `Flavor` is a class that represents the combination of RAM and disk size for the new server.